-Grooming, and Tattoo Business is the lowest number produced by applying the following two tests:

 - a.
+Requirements.
+While this Executive Order is in effect, all open Personal Care, Grooming, and Tattoo Businesses must do all of the following: - 1.
+Limit Guests inside the store to Emergency Maximum Occupancy.
+Under this Executive Order, the Emergency Maximum Occupancy for a Personal Care, Grooming, and Tattoo Business is the lowest number produced by applying the following two tests: - a.
 Overall.
 Limit the number of Guests in the store to one hundred percent (100%) of stated fire capacity (or, for spaces without a stated fire capacity, no more than twenty-four (24) Guests for every one thousand (1000) square feet of the location's total square footage, including the parts of the location that are not accessible to Guests). - b.
 Social Distancing Required.
-Limit the number of Guests in the store so that Guests can stay six (6) feet apart. - 2.
-Follow the additional health and safety measures in Appendix H of this Executive Order.
+Limit the number of Guests in the store so that Guests can stay six (6) feet apart. - b.
+Additional Health and Safety Requirements.
+Follow the additional health and safety measures in Appendix I of this Executive Order.